Sao Paulo - Gay Pride Parade 2016

 The Sao Paulo Gay Pride is an annual parade which has been organized in the city centre of Brazil's largest metropolis since 1997.
 Gay pride or LGBT pride is the positive stance against discrimination and violence toward lesbian, gay, bisexual, and transgender (LGBT) people.

-The Sao Paulo Gay Pride is held mid-May, the exact date for 2015 still has to be confirmed.
+The Sao Paulo Gay Pride is usually held mid-May, the date for 2016 is scheduled for 5 of June but still has to be confirmed.